cjsauer/dotfiles/README.md

-Various *NIX dotfiles that I've collected over the years.
+Various *NIX dotfiles that I've configured over the years.

 ## Requirements